oroinc/documentation/api/authentication/wsse.rst

 The generated header has a lifetime of 3600s, and it expires if not used during this time.
 Each *nonce* might be used only once in specific time for generation of the *password digest*.
-By default, the *nonce* cooldown time is also set to 3600s.
+By default, the *nonce* expiration time is also set to 3600s.
 This rule is aimed to improve the safety of the application and prevent *"replay"* attacks.

 Therefore, the header generation algorithm should be implemented on the side of the client application, and headers should be re-generated for each request.